 The CLT can help faculty and departments setup Canvas courses to develop and share curriculum.
 We have developed a couple of scenarios that can help support efficient collaboration amongst faculty members.

-Please note: We can setup a “Development Shell” for individual faculty looking to get a head start in developing their own content for future semesters.
+Please note: We can setup a “sandbox” for individual faculty looking to get a head start in developing their own content for future semesters.
 The scenarios below are appropriate when the content is intended to be shared amongst instructors.

-This course is a fully developed Canvas shell that every instructor teaches off of each semester.
-Each academic department needs to decide how much flexibility is appropriate for each section.
+This course type is a fully developed Canvas shell that is used for every section of a course.
+Each academic program needs to decide how much flexibility is appropriate for each section.

-Typically the course has a fully developed gradebook, assignments with instructions, readings and activities.
-Dates will be setup for a typical section which allows the dates to be close to what is needed for each instructor.
+Typically the course has a fully developed Gradebook, assignments with instructions, readings, and activities.
+Dates will be set up for a typical section, and the instructor will be able to tweak them as needed.
 Teaching instructions that are hidden from students can be included with each unit to support instructors.

-The CLT will help in the development of the master course.
-We can provide support with instructional design, graphic and layout and Canvas settings.
+The CLT will help in the development of the Model Course.
+We can provide support with instructional design, graphics, layout, and Canvas settings.
 We can review content and provide feedback looking at best practices and simply an extra set of eyes for the experience of students moving through the course.

-A faculty point person needs to be assigned for each Master Course.
-Typically we keep the number of faculty with edit access to the Master course very small (preferably only one).
+A faculty point person needs to be assigned for each Model Course.
+Typically we keep the number of faculty with edit access to the Model Course itself very small (preferably only one).
 The point person should solicit feedback from fellow faculty in order to improve the course on an ongoing basis.
+View-only access should be granted to all faculty who will teach the course.

-Each semester CLT will copy the course to each section.
-When we do so we can provide a QA review of any course updates as well as adjust the dates to their equivalent in the new semester.
-We will work with the faculty point person to determine when updates to the Master course will be completed prior to QA review and course copy.
+Each semester CLT will copy the course to each section as requested by the program.
+When we do so, we can provide a QA review of any course updates, as well as adjust the dates to their general equivalent in the new semester (individual instructors will still need to tweak the dates for their section).
+We will work with the faculty point person to determine when updates to the Model Course will be completed prior to QA review and course copy.
+If you need to make more frequent changes that can propagate to each course section, a “Blueprint” course may be more appropriate; consult the CLT to see which option works best for your program’s needs.

-Some departments may prefer to manage a Master Course in Canvas on their own with minimal CLT involvement each semester for copying content.
-These are typically fully developed Canvas courses that will be used by each course section.
+Some departments may prefer to manage a Model Course in Canvas on their own with minimal CLT involvement each semester for copying content.
+These are typically fully developed Canvas courses that will be used by each course section, like the CLT-supported Model Courses.

-Each Master Course should have a faculty point person assigned.
-The point person will have edit rights to the course and all other involved faculty will have view access with the ability to copy content.
+Each Model Course should have a faculty point person assigned.
+The point person will have edit rights to the course.
+All other involved faculty should be granted view access with the ability to copy content.

 Common Units

-Common units are a Canvas course setup to hold units or modules that all sections of the course in question will teach.
-Typically this might be a common assignment or common experience that is carefully prescribed.
+Common units are a Canvas course set up to hold units or modules that all sections of the course in question will teach.
+Typically this might be a common assignment or common experience that is carefully prescribed, such as a media literacy module.

-The CLT can setup a Canvas course for departments to manage their common units.
+The CLT can set up a Canvas course for departments to manage their common units.
 A faculty point person needs to be assigned who along with the CLT will have edit rights to the content.
-Typically we work closely with faculty to fully develop the content, including assignment instructions, graphic design elements and ensuring that all settings are correct.
+Typically we work closely with faculty to fully develop the unit, including assignment instructions, graphic design elements, and ensuring that all settings are correct.

-The CLT can manage the copying and setup of the content each semester.
-When we do this we will also perform a QA check on settings before copying the content into each section.
-We will work with the faculty point person to identify the correct processes to ensure that this is done appropriately.
+The CLT can manage the copying and setup of the content each semester if desired.
+When we do this, we will also perform a QA check on settings before copying the content into each section.
+We will work with the faculty point person to identify the correct processes to ensure that this is done appropriately, including a list of which course sections need the content.

 If a department does not want to have the CLT copy the content for them, we can give all faculty who teach the course will have viewable access to the content so that they can copy it themselves.